-The Henry J. Bruman Map Collection, administered by the Charles E. Young Research Library, consists of maps and atlases, aerial photographs, gazetteers, place name literature, and specialized books and journals about cartography and geographic information systems (GIS).
+The UCLA Henry J. Bruman Map Collection, administered by the Charles E. Young Research Library, consists of maps and atlases, aerial photographs, gazetteers, place name literature, and specialized books and journals about cartography and geographic information systems (GIS).

 The map and atlas collections are primarily post-1945 in origin, but we also collect facsimile editions of older maps in an effort to trace the origins of cartography.
 Although we collect maps depicting geographic coverage from all over the globe, our collection is especially rich in materials relating to Los Angeles City and County, southern California, and the remainder of California.